The Complete Biogas Handbook

 What are these workshops?

+Biogas is a great, entirely natural alternative fuel which can be made from a composting process, using almost anything that was once alive to produce a burnable gas.
+(It’s really almost magical.
+Honestly.
+Biogas astonishes.)
 Would you like to know how to generate biogas?
 What produces it and how to use it?
 How to make really cheap, practical digesters?
 Attend a workshop!

-Please note that a lot of the information provided in this class— such as plans for the digester kit— is not in The Complete Biogas Handbook.
-(Yes, yes, that of course means that it’s not complete, we know, but calling it The Nearly Almost Complete Biogas Handbook just didn’t seem like a great idea…)
+Several days packed with digestible information, presented with humor and energy by the author of the best-reviewed, most comprehensive biogas book on at least one planet.
+And please note that we’ve learned a lot more since the book was written, so a good bit of the information provided in this workshop is not in The Complete Biogas Handbook.
+(Yes, yes, agreed: That of course means that it’s not ‘complete’, but calling it The Nearly Almost Pretty Much Complete Biogas Handbook just didn’t seem like such a great idea…)

 Who will be presenting?